-In case the bound PDP process is triggered, the resource specific attributes are not touched during the entire process.
-These attributes are only used as templates by the access control decision requester for constructing an access control decision request through general retrieve requests and by the PDP process for constructing access control decision responses through general retrieve responses.
 The triggered PDP process may perform the following operations:

-Extracting the access control decision request from the Filter Criteria parameter.
+Extracting the access control decision request from the updated resource attributes.

-Retrieving applicable access control polices locally using the information provided in the access control decision request or retrieving them from another CSE using the process described in clause 7.5.2.
+Retrieving applicable access control polices locally using the information provided in the access control decision request or retrieving them from another CSE using the process described in clause 7.5.3.
 How the PDP CSE retrieves the applicable access control policies locally or decides to contact another CSE for obtaining applicable access control policies are out of scope of the specification.

-In the case there are Role IDs parameter and/or Token IDs parameter in the access control decision request, the PDP CSE retrieves the <role> resources and/or <token> resources locally or retrieves them from another CSE using the process described in clause 7.5.3.
-How the PDP CSE retrieves the <role> resources and/or <token> resources locally or decides to contact another CSE for obtaining the <role> resources and/or <token> resources are out of scope of the specification.
+In the case there are Role IDs parameter and/or Token IDs parameter in the access control decision request, the PDP CSE retrieves the <role> and/or <token> resources locally or retrieves them from another CSE using the process described in clause 7.5.4.
+How the PDP CSE retrieves the <role> and/or <token> resources locally or decides to contact another CSE for obtaining the <role> and/or <token> resources are out of scope of the specification.

 Evaluating the access control decision request against access control policies as described in clause 7.1.

-The PDP CSE may forward the access control decision request to another CSE that act as a PDP, How the PDP decides to do this is out of scope of the specification.
+The PDP CSE may forward the access control decision request to another CSE that act as a PDP.
+How the PDP decides to do this is out of scope of the specification.

+Updating the decision and status attributes with the access control policy evaluation result.